SoftwareAG/trendminer-influxdb/README.md

 ## Start connector

-In order to start the connector one has to provide connectivity properties for a PostGres instance:
+In order to start the connector one has to provide connectivity properties for a PostgreSQL instance:
 1. DB URL: e.g. jdbc:postgresql://127.0.0.1:5432/tm_influx
 2. Username: e.g. tm_user
 3. Password: e.g. tm_password